jcgueriaud1/cooking-club/README.md

 # Cooking Club Workshop for SimpleWebConf

-This project is the starting point for the Cooking Club Workshop given in [SimpleWebConf 2021](https://simplewebconf.com/)
+This project is the starting point for the Cooking Club Workshop given in [SimpleWebConf 2021](https://simplewebconf.com/), the slides are available [here](./Vaadin_SimpleWebConf%20-%20%20Cooking%20Club%20Workshop.pdf)

 You need the following tools and libraries to complete the workshop:
 - Java 8 or later and Maven.
 See [Installing Development Tools for instructions](https://vaadin.com/docs/v20/guide/install).
 The recommended Java version is Java 11.